-After the end of the financial year, based on the achievement of Group targets, subject to fulfillment of the business plan and compliance with the additional conditions pursuant to Section 7 InstitutsVergV, the Board of Managing Directors resolves an allocation budget for variable performance-based remuneration at LBBW (Bank).
-The Remuneration Control Committee and the Supervisory Board are also involved and the appropriate participation of the Control Units required in accordance with Section 3 (3) InstitutsVergV is assured.
+After the end of the financial year, the Board of Managing Directors proposes the Group target attainment subject to fulfillment of the business plan and compliance with the additional conditions pursuant to Section 7 InstitutsVergV.
+An allocation budget for variable performance-based remuneration at LBBW (Bank) is then determined on this basis.
+This is resolved by the Supervisory Board.
+In addition, the appropriate participation of the Control Units required in accordance with Section 3 (3) InstitutsVergV is assured.